russellcullen/HoverPlay/README.md

 Audiomatic
 =========

-Easier interaction with audio links on the web.
+Chrome extension for easier interaction with audio links on the web.

 ##2 Modes